mIRC-Scripters/mirckb/docs/source/beginner/bootcamp.rst

    //var %temp echo | echo -a message 1 | %temp echo -a test $me | echo -a message 2

-If this line were in a remote script (where it doesn’t matter whether or not the line begins with //), the %temp variable would be evaluated into its contents before executing that command, so it behaves as if the command begins with “echo echo” instead of “%temp echo”, and it would display into the active window “echo -a test” followed by your current nick.
-However if you pasted the 4 commands into the editbox, it displays only “message 1”, because it halts as soon as it encounters a command beginning with a $ or % symbol.
+If this line were in a remote script (where it doesn’t matter whether or not the line begins with //), the %temp variable would be evaluated into its contents before executing that command, so it behaves as if the command begins with "echo echo" instead of "%temp echo", and it would display into the active window "echo -a test" followed by your current nick.
+However if you pasted the 4 commands into the editbox, it displays only "message 1", because it halts as soon as it encounters a command beginning with a $ or % symbol.
 You can force the editbox to evaluate a %variable or $identifier at the beginning of the command by wrapping it inside [ square braces ].
 The square braces must not touch any other character except a SPACE, or else they will not be treated as the special symbol forcing evaluation in a situation where it would not normally evaluate.

 .. code:: text

    //var %temp echo | echo -a message 1 | [ %temp ] echo -a test $me | echo -a message 2

 Adding the [ square braces ] forces the editbox to evaluate %temp, and it will then behave the same way it behaves in the remote script.
-If the %temp contents were $null (empty), the command in the remote script is executed as if “%temp echo -a test $me” changes to “echo -a test $me”, and the displayed message changes from “echo -a test YourNick” to “test YourNick”.
+If the %temp contents were $null (empty), the command in the remote script is executed as if "%temp echo -a test $me" changes to "echo -a test $me", and the displayed message changes from "echo -a test YourNick" to "test YourNick".
 The same thing happens when the editbox command begins with a dollar sign:

 .. code:: text

    //echo -a message 1 | $lower(echo) -a test | message 2

-This line inside a remote script displays both “test” and “message 2”, but in the editbox it halts after displaying “message 1”.
+This line inside a remote script displays both "test" and "message 2", but in the editbox it halts after displaying "message 1".
 By using the [ square braces ] you can force it to evaluate the identifier, and uses the returned value of the identifier as part of the command:

 .. code:: text